Alpha Preview: Fidensa is currently in early testing. Scores are for demonstration purposes and are not considered final or reliable.

 Pattern detected: fs.writeFileSync(

-The script reads arbitrary SKILL.md files from user-specified directories and creates output files without path validation.
-This could potentially be used to read sensitive files or write to unauthorized locations if the skill directory path is manipulated.
+The script performs extensive file system operations including reading arbitrary SKILL.md files and writing SVG outputs to user-specified directories without proper path validation.
+This could potentially be exploited to read sensitive files or write to unauthorized locations through path traversal.

-The 'using-superpowers' skill contains multiple points where user-provided content (CLAUDE.md, GEMINI.md, AGENTS.md files) is referenced as instructions that can override skill behavior.
-The skill explicitly states 'User's explicit instructions (CLAUDE.md, GEMINI.md, AGENTS.md, direct requests) — highest priority' and 'If CLAUDE.md, GEMINI.md, or AGENTS.md says "don't use TDD" and a skill says "always use TDD," follow the user's instructions.'
-This creates an injection surface where user-controlled files can contain instruction-like content that overrides the skill's directives.
+The using-superpowers skill contains instructions that reference user-provided content (CLAUDE.md, GEMINI.md, AGENTS.md files) without explicit data boundary markers.
+The instruction states 'User's explicit instructions (CLAUDE.md, GEMINI.md, AGENTS.md, direct requests) — highest priority' and 'If CLAUDE.md, GEMINI.md, or AGENTS.md says "don't use TDD" and a skill says "always use TDD," follow the user's instructions.'
+This creates potential injection points where instruction-like content in these files could override skill behavior.

 The session-start hook script automatically searches for and executes bash interpreters from system locations including Git for Windows installations.
 The script uses hardcoded paths to system directories (C:\Program Files\Git\bin\bash.exe) and falls back to PATH-based bash discovery.
 This creates a privilege escalation vector where the hook can execute arbitrary bash commands through discovered system interpreters without user confirmation.

-The session-start hook script outputs the full content of the using-superpowers skill to the console as part of its context injection mechanism.
-This could expose sensitive information if the skill content contains credentials, API keys, or other sensitive data that gets logged.
+The session-start hook script outputs the full content of the using-superpowers skill and warning messages as JSON to stdout.
+This could expose sensitive information if the skill content contains credentials, API keys, or other sensitive data that gets logged by the AI platform.

 The using-superpowers skill contains multiple authority escalation markers and user-override directives that attempt to make the agent prioritize skill instructions over user intent.
-The skill uses extreme priority language and explicitly states that following skills is 'not negotiable' and 'not optional', creating a hierarchy where skill instructions override user preferences.
+The skill uses extreme priority language like 'EXTREMELY-IMPORTANT', 'ABSOLUTELY MUST', and 'not negotiable' to enforce compliance, while also containing directives that could override user preferences.

 Methodology v1.0 · 6 categories · ~55 attack patterns